navyasgh/Infrastructure-Failure-Prediction-Model/README.md

 Primary metric: **Precision-Recall AUC**
 Secondary metric: **Recall at fixed Precision threshold**

+## Feature Engineering

+Three categories of features were engineered from raw SMART attributes:

+### Drive Age
+Days since the drive's first appearance in the dataset, calculated per drive using groupby + transform.
+Captures the bathtub curve effect — older drives are more failure-prone.

+### Delta Features
+Day-over-day change in Backblaze's top 5 failure-predictive SMART attributes: smart_5, smart_187, smart_188, smart_197, smart_198.
+A sudden spike in
+reallocated sectors is more alarming than a stable high value.
+First row per drive filled with 0 (no previous reading available).

+### Rolling Averages (7-day)
+7-day rolling mean of the same 5 SMART attributes.
+Smooths daily noise and captures sustained trends rather than transient spikes. min_periods=1 ensures drives with fewer than 7 days of history are still included.

 ## Project Phases
 - [x] Phase 1 — EDA & Data Cleaning
 - [x] Phase 2 — Target Label Engineering (30-day failure window)